 But that was then.
 Now Google have a little-known tool, buried in their Google Ads platform, that uses real-world data (& a whole lot of statistical modelling) to show you how your volume of leads will change as you change your CPA target.

-And in the next part of this post, I’ll show you how you can use this tool, how to calculate the missing piece that Google won’t tell you, and I’ll give you a tool so you can download all that data easily & use it to increase your profits.
+And in the next part of this post, I’ll show you how you can use this tool, how to calculate the missing piece that Google won’t tell you.

 For now, go show the curve to whoever approves your marketing budget & start having some interesting conversations…